Antonio-Riccio/Csp-Generator-Magento/README.md

 Giude:
   # Step 1
-  Using DevTool for save log
+  Using DevTool for save log or using default whitelist

   # Step 2
   Run the script and insert
   1. Name Module
   2. Set Report only or Restrict mode
-  3. Path file log saved in the step 1
+  3. Path file log saved in the step 1 / nothing if you chose using default whitelist

   # Step 3
   1. Import folder generated